Morlit55/DRML/Entries/CopyLok/Copylok.md

 ## Compatibility:

-CopyLok will not work on any version of Windows beyond XP and even XP support is limited.[^Spreadsheet] Using a Crack is generally ones only option for running CopyLok games on modern systems.[^Testing]
+CopyLok will not work on any version of Windows beyond XP and even XP support is limited.[^Spreadsheet] Using a crack is generally ones only option for running CopyLok games on modern systems.[^Testing]

 ***